-In summary, Site U1599 proved to be an excellent choice with which to access a condensed (sedimentation rate ~20 cm/ky prior to 0.5 Ma; ~50 cm/ky since 0.5 Ma) succession containing tephra layers from Santorini, Kolumbo, and possibly Christiana.
-A total of 21 biostratigraphic datums and 3 magnetostratigraphic datums allowed construction of a detailed age-depth model that will ultimately allow fine-scale dating of the many tephra layers observed.
-The site provides an excellent complement to the adjacent basin sequences (Sites U1589, U1592, and U1599).
+In summary, Site U1599 proved to be an excellent choice for accessing a condensed (sedimentation rate ~20 cm/ky prior to 0.5 Ma; ~50 cm/ky since 0.5 Ma) succession containing tephra layers from Santorini, Kolumbo, and possibly Christiana.
+Totals of 21 biostratigraphic datums and 3 magnetostratigraphic datums allowed construction of a detailed age-depth model that will ultimately allow fine-scale dating of the many tephra layers observed.
+The site provides an excellent complement to the adjacent basin sites (U1589 and U1592).

-Site U1600 is located 10 km south of Anhydros Island within a small graben atop the Anhydros Horst.
-Anhydros Horst separates the Anhydros Basin to the west from the Anafi Basin to the east (Nomikou et al., 2018; Hooft et al., 2017).
-The water depth is 326 mbsl.
-Permission to drill there was requested as proposed Site CSK-24A and granted by the IODP EPSP during the expedition.
-Three holes were drilled, U1600A-U1600C.
+Site U1600 is located 10 km south of Anhydros Island within a small graben atop the Anhydros Horst at 326 mbsl.
+The Anhydros Horst separates the Anhydros Basin to the west from the Anafi Basin to the east (Nomikou et al., 2018; Hooft et al., 2017).
+Permission to drill there was requested as proposed Site CSK-24A and granted by the EPSP during the expedition.
+Three holes were drilled (U1600A-U1600C).

 The site was chosen because of its situation on the Anhydros Horst immediately east of the Kolumbo chain of volcanoes and for the well-stratified nature of the graben fill on seismic profiles.
-It seemed like a likely site at which to drill a condensed sequence of muds and tephra for chronology, sheltered from the large-scale mass wasting of the main basins.
-Site U1600 is included within the area of the 2015 PROTEUS seismic tomography experiment, when subbottom profiling, gravity, and magnetic data were also recorded (Hooft et al., 2017).
+It seemed a likely site at which to drill a condensed sequence of muds and tephra for chronology, sheltered from the large-scale mass wasting of the main basins.

 Drilling at Site U1600 would enable us to reconstruct a near-complete volcanic stratigraphy consistent with both onshore and offshore constraints and pinned by chronological markers from biostratigraphy and magnetostratigraphy.
-Benthic foraminifers from fine-grained sediments could provide estimates of ancient water depths and, via integration with seismic profiles and chronologic data, of time-integrated basin subsidence rates.
+Benthic foraminifera from fine-grained sediments could provide estimates of ancient water depths and, through integration with seismic profiles and chronologic data, of time-integrated basin subsidence rates.
 Although not anticipated in the expedition proposal, biological samples were collected from Hole U1600C.
-Drilling on the Anhydros Horst addressed science Objectives 1-4, 6, and 7 of the Expedition 398 Scientific Prospectus (Druitt et al., 2022).
+Drilling on the Anhydros Horst addresses Scientific Objectives 1-4, 6, and 7 of the Expedition 398 Scientific Prospectus (Druitt et al., 2022).

-With the "all clear" given, the rig crew started assembling the APC/XCB BHA with the same bit used previously.
 Hole U1600A (proposed Site CSK-24A; 36°32.6277'N, 25°39.0553'E) was spudded with Core 1H on 29 January 2023 at 0710 h.
 The recovery of 4.0 m gave a calculated seafloor of 326.2 mbsl.
-Coring continued with APC from Cores 2H-4H.
-Prior to Core 4H, two misfires (pins did not shear) were experienced with the APC.
-An XCB barrel was run as a deplugger.
-Core 4H fired on the third attempt with good recovery, but with 45,000 lb overpull and a completely fractured liner.

-The switch was made to HLAPC with Cores 5F-10F at 60.7 mbsf.
-Core 10F had overpull of 50,000 lb.
-Coring continued with Cores 11X-13X at 84.4 mbsf, the final depth for Hole U1600A.
-The recovery for the XCB was extremely poor, and the decision was made to repeat the piston section with Hole U1600B.
-The drill string was pulled up with the top drive, clearing the seafloor at 1905 h, ending Hole U1600A.
+APC coring continued with Cores 2H-4H.
+The switch was made to the HLAPC system with Cores 5F-10F at 60.7 mbsf.
+Coring continued with the XCB system for Cores 11X-13X at 84.4 mbsf, the final depth for Hole U1600A.
+The recovery for the XCB system was extremely poor, and the decision was made to repeat the piston section with Hole U1600B.

 The ship was positioned 50 m southwest of Hole U1599A.
-Hole U1600B (36°32.6092'N, 25°39.0311'E) was spudded with Core 1H on 29 January at 2005 h.
+Hole U1600B ($36^{\circ}32.6092'$ N, $25^{\circ}39.0311'$ E) was spudded with Core 1H on 29 January 2023 at 2005 h using the APC coring system.
 Recovery of 6.8 m established the water depth at 326.3 mbsl.
-Coring was switched to HLAPC, from Cores 2F-19F at 91.4 mbsf, the final depth for Hole U1600B.
+Coring was switched to the HLAPC system for Cores 2F-19F at 91.4 mbsf, the final depth for Hole U1600B.